“If Simonton merely hallucinated this whole episode, where did the accursed astral pancakes actually come from?”

 Did somebody pull a prank on Joe Simonton?
 He described the three humanoid aliens from the ship as looking like Italians (!).
 Of course, Italians are known to be quite wily and great cooks.
 Perhaps Occam’s razor has once again solved the case.

 Or did something just really freakin’ weird happen to Joe Simonton?
-Did some type of entity—call them aliens, or angels, or inter-dimensional Italians, or whatever—visit him and saw fit to gift him with pancakes?
+Did some type of entities—call them aliens, or angels, or inter-dimensional Italians, or whatever—visit him and saw fit to gift him with pancakes?
 And if so…WHY PANCAKES???

 OK, OK…here are 4 possible broad explanations for the pancake mystery: